aweymo/VRAF_RC/index.md

   background_image: "/uploads/2022/02/18/rso-25-1.jpeg"
 - template: hero-banner-w-image
   block: hero-2
-  content: I was awarded a grant from the Visual Resources Association Foundation
+  content: <br>I was awarded a grant from the Visual Resources Association Foundation
     to partner with the Tacoma Public Library's Northwest Room, to help digitize the 500,000+ item Richards Collection, a repository of the commercial photography studio active in the Puget Sound <span class="s1">from</span> 1921 to 1980.
 The